A progress report on Saudi Arabia’s arbitration-friendliness

 - Benchmarking Saudi Arabia as an effective, efficient and safe international arbitration seat

-- SCCA board and committee appointments increasing diversity and expertise
+- SCCA board, committee and court appointments increasing diversity and expertise

 - SCCA caseload and judicial enforcement record